michiel1106/clearviews-multiloader/README.md

 This template is made primarily suited for my own needs, but should be very simple to edit what you need!

+## Important Notes

+Mixins are automatically registered.
+This allows easy preprocessing of mixins without needing to add preprocessing to the mixin json file as they get added during compile, you can now simply preprocess out the @Mixin annotation.

 ## What to Change

 ### In `gradle.properties`: